Have you ever been curious about the difference between a silk/alpaca blend and 100% merino wool?

 - Alpaca - Alpaca is a lightweight fiber with a slightly glossy finish.
 Fabric created with alpaca is soft, durable and retains heat well.
 This fiber can be found in many different weights, and makes wonderful sweaters and accessories - especially for colder climates!
 Beware though, alpaca does not have much memory and doesn’t keep its shape as nicely as other fibers.

 - Angora - Angora fiber comes from angora rabbits and is luxuriously soft and thin.
-This is another very warm fiber that blends well with other types and takes dye well.
-This fiber is fluffy and has a tendency to shed, so keep that in mind, but it’s a fantastic addition to special items you are willing to take extra care with.
+This is another very warm fiber that blends well with other types and takes dye well and you'll note many knitting yarns use a blend of angora to achieve extra warmth and softness.
+This fiber is fluffy and has a tendency to shed and felt as well, so keep that in mind, but it’s a fantastic addition to special items you are willing to take extra care with.

 - Cashmere & Mohair - Cashmere and mohair are fibers coming from goats that are softer than standard sheep wools.
 They are also lighter than traditional wools and have the same insulating properties making them great for items worn close to the skin like scarves, shawls and cowls.
 Mohair in particular typically has a halo adding a cozy fluff factor to your projects!